Liberty Bell High-Speed Line

 Click on photos and maps to view higher resolution images.

-Norristown's service was provided by two systems: the Schuylkill Valley Transit Company, which ended trolley service in 1933, and the Lehigh Valley Transit Company, whose Liberty Bell Route served the borough from 1912 through 1951.
+Norristown's trolley service was provided by two systems: the Schuylkill Valley Transit Company, which ended trolley service in 1933, and the Lehigh Valley Transit Company, whose Liberty Bell Route served the borough from 1912 through 1951.

-The Lehigh Valley Transit Company provided trolley service
+The Lehigh Valley Transit Company provided trolley service from Philadelphia,

-from Philadelphia, through Norristown to Allentown, PA from 1912 to September
+through Norristown to Allentown, PA from 1912 to September of 1951.
+Riders boarded

-of 1951.
-Riders boarded Liberty Bell cars at the P&W Railway's elevated station
+Liberty Bell cars at the P&W Railway's elevated station at Main and Swede Streets.

-at Main and Swede Streets.
-LVT trolleys bound for Philadelphia operated over
+LVT trolleys bound for Philadelphia operated over the the P&W (now SEPTA) high-speed

-the the P&W (now Route 100) high-speed line to Upper Darby, where patrons transferred
+line to Upper Darby, where patrons transferred to Market Frankford El trains.

-to Market Frankford El trains.
-LVT trolleys bound for points north followed
+LVT trolleys bound for points north followed tracks on Airy and Markley Streets

-tracks on Airy and Markley Streets in Norristown, to just north of Johnson Highway
+in Norristown, to just north of Johnson Highway and Swede Road, where the rails

-and Swede Road, where they curved off to the right to run on high-speed right-of-way.
+curved off to the right to run on high-speed right-of-way.
+The Liberty Bell

-Quakertown, and Allentown: it ran like a local streetcar through the towns,
+and Allentown: it ran like a local streetcar through the towns, and like a high-speed

 In this February 1949 view, a northbound Liberty Bell Limited